LuckyDC/RGB-IR-ReID-Baseline/README.md

 | softmax + triplet + RE | 45.40 | 46.20 | 75.80 | 86.17 | 93.77 |

 RE denotes RandomErasing augmentation.
+We adopt one-stream network and find that totally two-stream network leads to inferior performance.
+Furthermore, we find that just making lower layers (e.g up to layer2) independent can lead to similar performance as one-stream network.

 ## Reference